Interview by Marko Syrjala and Arto Lehtinen

 Tobias Sammet: I’ve always been open to all different sorts of musical styles.
 I’ve never been a huge fan of grunting and growling.

-You mean black metal and stuff like that?
+Do you mean black metal and stuff like that?

 I was thinking about Shagrath singing the “evil” side.

-Tobias Sammet: Well, as an effect, I think I could imagine that actually and Shagrath he’s very unique.
+Tobias Sammet: Well, as an effect, I think I could imagine that Shagrath is unique.
 Or Dani of Cradle of Filth, they have a unique voice at what they do.
-But some of these modern bands that have beautiful vocals and then somebody shouting in between, it’s so predictable I think in some ways.
+But some of these modern bands that have beautiful vocals and then somebody shouting in between, it’s so predictable, I think in some ways.
 But I don’t want to judge anybody.
 Anyway, with Mille, he’s been a friend of mine for very, very long.
 We’ve known each other for more than 20 years.
 He’s been singing on an Edguy record before.
-And we knew that someday he has to work with me on an Avantasia album.
+And we knew that someday he would have to work with me on an Avantasia album.
 That was the plan.
 There was never really the right passage.
 But this time, there was.
 And Mille is an exception, vocally.
 He’s a force of nature.
 There’s nothing artificial about what Mille does.
 He is a force of nature.
 It’s the truth, a real deal.
 And when you see Create Alive, which I really enjoy, it’s very, very primal energy coming from the stage, and that’s also because of Mille.
 I mean, he’s a true artist, and he’s an original.
 And that’s why it was, of course, an enrichment.
 It was great.
 And it’s unexpected.
-And Mille was like, “Oh, I got to really work hard [laughter].
+And Mille was like, “Oh, I got to work hard [laughter].
 I got to really– I don’t want to mess this up with being on an album with Geoff Tate [laughter].”
 Mille, I don’t want to mess this up.
-You have all these great singers and being on the same song with Hansi Kürsch and Ronnie Atkins and Jørn Lande.
-And so, Mille is actually very open-minded, too.
+You have all these great singers and being on the same song with Hansi Kürsch and Ronnie Atkins, and Jørn Lande.
+And so, Mille is very open-minded, too.
 I mean, he laughs about some kinds of music that I like.

 And he’s a huge KISS fan as well.